 Rental housing disputes generally concern:

-The services of the Rental Housing Mediation Program are offered free of charge to the residents within the program’s contracted jurisdictional areas of service.
-The services are not provided to residents who are not part of a contracted area of service.
-It is important to note that various contracted areas may be provided with different services.
-See below:
+The services of the Rental Housing Mediation Program are offered free of charge to the residents within the Program’s contracted jurisdictional areas of service.

-The Rental Housing Mediation Board provides its services to residents of the City of Santa Barbara, City of Carpinteria, City of Goleta and the Unincorporated Areas of Santa Barbara County.
+The Rental Housing Mediation Board provides its services to residents of the City of Santa Barbara, City of Carpinteria, and the City of Goleta.
 If you reside, or the address which you are calling to reference is outside of our contracted service area, then please refer to our resources page (Note: the resources page is routinely updated.
 Please continue to check for updates).
 Click here for Resources.